Home » Parenting Tips » Trust

 • Develops decision-making skills

-• Strengthens parent-child relationship
+• Strengthens the parent-child relationship

 • Encourages honesty and open communication